University of Pennsylvania: Organization

-The College of Arts and Sciences is the undergraduate division of the School of Arts and Sciences.
-The School of Arts and Sciences also contains the Graduate Division and the College of Liberal and Professional Studies, which is home to the Fels Institute of Government, the master's programs in Organizational Dynamics, and the Environmental Studies (MES) program.
-Wharton School is the business school of the University of Pennsylvania.
-Other schools with undergraduate programs include the School of Nursing and the School of Engineering and Applied Science (SEAS).
+The College of Arts and Sciences is the undergraduate division of the School of Arts and Sciences, which also includes the Graduate Division and the College of Liberal and Professional Studies.
+The latter houses the Fels Institute of Government, the master's programs in Organizational Dynamics, and the Environmental Studies (MES) program.
+The Wharton School is the business school of the University of Pennsylvania.
+Other schools enrolling undergraduates include the School of Nursing and the School of Engineering and Applied Science (SEAS).

-The current president is J. Larry Jameson (interim).
+Penn's current (10th) president is J. Larry Jameson.